UdithaM/find-matching-control-regions/README.md

 optional arguments:
   -h, --help            show this help message and exit -g, --genic           Whether genic control regions are needed.
-Make sure that gene file is provided with if this is set to True.
+Make sure that gene file is provided with if -g is used in your command.
 Use -f or --gene_file to provide gene file. (default: False)
   -f GENE_FILE, --gene_file GENE_FILE
                         Path to file containing genes in whole genome in BED format.
 Columns of gene file should be file chr, start, end, ... and should be in 1-based coordinates.
 Column headers should not be in the bed file.
 ```